Past Speakers

 Dr. Steven Killings, Director of Humanities and Philosophy Programs, University of Maryland Global Campus since 2017 earned his doctorate in Medieval Studies at the University of Toronto in 2003 and has been working in the field of Digital Humanities and Medieval Studies for more than 25 years.

-Dr Uma Rani A Rethina Velu
+Dr. Uma Rani A Rethina Velu

 Dr Uma Rani A Rethina Velu holds a Bachelorās Degree in Teaching English as a Second Language (ESL) from University Putra Malaysia, Masterās Degree and PhD in Linguistics, University of Malaya.
 Has Teacher Trainer Certificate from Regional Educational Language